naveedausaf/flowmazondotnet/README.md

   - [./flowmazonfrontend/Dockerfile](./flowmazonfrontend/Dockerfile)
   - [./flowmazonbackend/Dockerfile](./flowmazonbackend/Dockerfile)
-  - [./flowmazonbackend/Dockerfile.testdb](./flowmazonbackend/Dockerfile.testdb): based on `postgres:latest` image, this copies all the migration SQL scripts (in folder [./flowmazonbackend/flowmazonapi/MigrationScripts/](./flowmazonbackend/flowmazonapi/MigrationScripts/)) at build time into a folder in the image together with script [./flowmazonbackend/flowmazonapi/MigrationScripts/createAndMigrateTestDB.sh](./flowmazonbackend/flowmazonapi/MigrationScripts/createAndMigrateTestDB.sh)
+  - [./flowmazonbackend/Dockerfile.testdb](./flowmazonbackend/Dockerfile.testdb): based on `postgres:latest` image, this copies all the migration SQL scripts (in folder [./flowmazonbackend/flowmazonapi/MigrationScripts/](./flowmazonbackend/flowmazonapi/MigrationScripts/)) at build time into a folder in the image together with script [./flowmazonbackend/flowmazonapi/MigrationScripts/createAndMigrateTestDB.sh](./flowmazonbackend/flowmazonapi/MigrationScripts/createAndMigrateTestDB.sh).
+    **If database needs to be seeded with test data,** this should be made part of the `createAndMigrateTestDB.sh` script, perhaps by creating an additional SQL script that inserts this data in the database. **DO NOT make this test data part of an existing migration script as the migrations scripts are for Production use**.

   Docker Compose file [compose.yaml](./compose.yaml) defines how a container from each of the Dockerfiles above is built and run.